dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 Two different behaviors can be observed in the CPI and DMPKI graphs.
 On one hand, `520.omnetpp` takes advantage of its available space in the LLC: both CPI and DMPKI decrease significantly as the space allocated in the LLC increases.
 We can say that the behavior of `520.omnetpp` is sensitive to the size available in the LLC.
 Increasing the allocated LLC space improves performance because it avoids evicting cache lines that will be used in the future.

 In contrast, `503.bwaves` and `554.roms` don't make use of all available LLC space.
 For both benchmarks, CPI and DMPKI remain roughly constant as the allocation limit in the LLC grows.
-We can say that the performance of these two applications is insensitive to their available space in the LLC.[^12] If your application show similar behavior, you can buy a cheaper processor with a smaller LLC size without sacrificing performance.
+We can say that the performance of these two applications is insensitive to their available space in the LLC.[^12] If your application shows similar behavior, you can buy a cheaper processor with a smaller LLC size without sacrificing performance.

 Let's now analyze the MPKI graph, that combines both LLC demand misses and prefetch requests.
 First of all, we can see that the MPKI values are always much higher than the DMPKI values.
 That is, most of the blocks are loaded from memory into the on-chip hierarchy by the prefetcher.
 This behavior is due to the fact that the prefetcher is efficient in preloading the private caches with the data to be used, thus eliminating most of the demand misses.

 For `503.bwaves`, we observe that MPKI remains roughly at the same level, similar to CPI and DMPKI charts.
 There is likely not much data reuse in the benchmark and/or the memory traffic is very low.
 The `520.omnetpp` workload behaves as we identified earlier: MPKI decreases as the available space increases.

 However, for `554.roms`, the MPKI chart shows a large drop in total misses as the available space increases while CPI and DMPKI remain unchanged.
 In this case, there is data reuse in the benchmark, but it is not consequential to the performance.
 The prefetcher can bring required data ahead of time, eliminating demand misses, regardless of the available space in the LLC.
 However, as the available space decreases, the probability that the prefetcher will not find the blocks in the LLC and will have to load them from memory increases.
 So, giving more LLC capacity to `554.roms` does not directly benefit its performance, but it does benefit the system since it reduces memory traffic.
-So, it is better not to limit available LLC space for `554.roms` as it may negatively affect performance of other applications running on the system. [@Balancer2023]
+So, it is better not to limit available LLC space for `554.roms` as it may negatively affect the performance of other applications running on the system. [@Balancer2023]

 [^4]: SPEC CPU® 2017 - [https://www.spec.org/cpu2017/](https://www.spec.org/cpu2017/).
 [^8]: We used a mask to count only L3 Misses, specifically, `L3Event[0x0300C00000400104]`.